 Is there going to be a chance of seeing the Northern Lights tonight?

-Could Monday night be fourth time lucky for Britons who have so far failed to catch the dazzling pink and green light show of the aurora borealis over their heads?
+Could Tuesday night be another chance for Britons who have so far failed to catch the dazzling pink and green light show of the aurora borealis over their heads?

-The huge geomagnetic storm that sparked a flood of stunning pictures and videos on social media looks set to continue until at least Monday.
+The huge geomagnetic storm that sparked a flood of stunning pictures and videos on social media lasted for at least four nights from Friday until Monday.

 But what are the chances of catching the Northern Lights over UK skies again?